Tony Abbott once wrote of his close friend Christopher Pearson that for him lunch was both an art and a science.

 But Pearson was himself a contradiction in terms; a sort of Down-Under incarnation of a Woodrow Wyatt or Malcolm Muggeridge, he was a theatrical cultural touchstone whose Labor sympathies were eventually jettisoned in favour of rampant conservatism.

-But at the end, his inner sanctum included figures prominent in both the federal Liberal Party and the South Australian ALP.
+Nonetheless, at the end his inner sanctum included figures prominent in both the federal Liberal Party and the South Australian ALP.
 But, like the reluctant antihero of Evelyn Waugh’s Brideshead Revisited, it was the church to which he returned, inevitably and enthusiastically.